-Being a leader you need to have great leadership questions to have a productive happy team.
-Because the success of your project, the work atmosphere, the well-being of every individual in the team – that’s all on you.
+Being a leader, you need to have great leadership questions to have a productive, happy team.
+Because of the success of your project, the work atmosphere, and the well-being of every individual in the team – that’s all on you.

 No wonder many prioritize one leadership aspect and forget another.
 You will either push your people to get results or spend too much time tending to their needs.
 But is leadership a ‘zero-sum game’ of either this or that?
 Of course not!